neandrake/medicom/readme.md

   lookup map using perfect hash maps.
 - `libflate` (optional) for reading and writing deflated datasets.

-The API is also focused on enabling efficient operations:
+The library is also focused on efficiency:

-- DICOM datasets are parsed in a stream-like manner allowing the API user to decide what is necessary to retain in-memory.
+- DICOM datasets are parsed in a stream-like manner allowing the library user to decide what is necessary to retain in-memory.
-- DICOM element values themselves are not parsed during parsing of the dataset.
+- DICOM element values are not decoded during parsing of the dataset.
-- Flexible options for limiting how much of a DICOM dataset to parse, e.g. stopping before the PixelData element if only metadata about the DICOM SOP is needed.
+- Flexible options for limiting how much of a DICOM dataset to parse, e.g. stopping before the PixelData element.
 - DIMSE handling of DICOM dataset communication does not require the entire dataset to be loaded into memory at once.
-- At the moment, decoding PixelData does require the entire element value to be loaded into meomry.
+- NOTE: At the moment, decoding PixelData does require the entire element value to be loaded into memory.

 ## Crates ##